top of page

 These are products customers already search for and purchase daily.

 Strong demand creates the foundation for everything else.
+However, demand alone is not enough to determine what makes a product profitable on Amazon.

 Competition: The Buy Box Reality